OUR SCHOOL BUILDINGS

 The original Victorian building houses one main classroom, the library, the learning mentor area, the main office and reception, pupil toilets and cloakroom area and the staffroom.
 This part of the school has been extensively remodelled and refurbished over the last few years.

-The hall is also used by 'Little Badgers', a mothers and toddlers group which is run jointly by parents and local clergy.
+The hall is also used by 'Little Badgers', a parent and toddlers group which is run jointly by parents and local clergy.
 Members from The Mother's Union from St. Mary's Church organise refreshments at these sessions and join in the fun.

 Both sites can be hired for community use in the evenings, during school holidays and at weekends.